 There is a lot to learn from entertainment websites, especially YouTube.
-From short informational videos to long entertainment series, YouTube had evolved in the world of media and changing the way people view their platform.
-Representing a prime example of listening to their audience as well as their creators.
+From short informational videos to long entertainment series, YouTube has certainly evolved in the world of media.
+YouTube is a prime example of a brand that listens to their audience as well as their content creators.

 YouTube’s first video ever uploaded was titled “Me at the Zoo” and was uploaded by none other than one of the co-founders Jawed Karim.
 Take a look…

+Like all businesses, YouTube is always looking for new ways to grow.
+With every change YouTube makes, Youtue content creators adjust and develop strategies to leverage the new opportunities and solve new challenges.
 There is a risk evolving around letting fickle advertising money control YouTubers creative strategies.
-These hour-long videos driving more revenue from advertisements may disappear next week if monetization takes a curve.
+Long form videos driving revenue from advertisements may disappear next week if monetization takes a curve.

 To receive ad revenue, YouTube has recently changed the requirement to have at least 1,000 subscribers and at least 4,000 watch-hours per year.
 It used to be that you only needed 10,000 views over the lifetime of your channel.

 Ultimately, YouTube is banking on its strategy to take the platform from an online social platform to a glamorous entertainment network.

 Leverage YouTube's platform to educate, entertain, and ultimately sell your audience.
 Aside from seriously impoving the site user experience, adding vidoes to your website can improve your SEO efforts.
 If you are wondering how you can integrate your business' vidoes in your website, we're here to help.